Samsung Galaxy Z Flip 4 confirmed to land on August 10 – likely alongside other devices

 While the Samsung Galaxy Z Fold 4, Galaxy Z Flip 4, Galaxy Watch 5, and Galaxy Watch 5 Pro will probably all be unveiled on August 10, they’re unlikely to ship on that day.

-We don’t know for sure when they will ship, but Jon Prosser – a leaker with a mixed but respectable track record - previously pointed to August 26, at least for the phones.
+We don’t know for sure when they will ship, but Jon Prosser – a leaker with a mixed but respectable track record - previously pointed to August 26.
 That’s especially notable because they correctly leaked the August 10 announcement date – a date which they say is also when pre-orders will open.

 You don’t have to wait even until then to register your interest though, as three mystery Galaxy devices, including a smartphone, a smartwatch, and earbuds, are available for reservation now in the US, and if you do so you unlock a credit of up to $200 to use on your pre-order.
 So you can make what's likely to be one of the best Samsung phones a little more affordable.